MaxwellMkondiwa/Mkondiwa/output/research/index.rst

 Publications
 ============

-1)  `Games of strategy in culture and economics research.Accepted:Journal of Economic Methodology
+1)  `Games of strategy in culture and economics research
 <https://www.tandfonline.com/eprint/X3EWQS6NNKWFHRZ7HDIP/full?target=10.1080/1350178X.2019.1680858>`_.
 Journal of Economic Methodology, 2019

 Games are meant to be fun, yet economists have successfully developed games that are less